 When I was in grade school, I naively embraced the idea that the only pathway to a successful career in art started by attending the High School of Art & Design.
 I applied in 8th grade and was not accepted.
 I reapplied in 9th grade, but never heard from the school.
 I then thought that perhaps I was not talented enough to be an artist and abandoned the notion.
 I went on to graduate from Sacred Heart High School and then earned a baccalaureate degree from John Jay College in Political Science.
 Since earning my baccalaureate degree, I have had wonderful professional experiences in the non-profit world, higher education and even wrote for an on-line magazine during the dot com boom of the 1990’s.
 Along the way, I taught myself web design and other digital media.
 I always maintained my interest in art, but never pursued any academic training.

 I went back to school and earned a second baccalaureate degree in painting from Lehman College.
 While I was student, I won an award for photography from the American Society of Contemporary Artists.
 Since earning my degree, I have illustrated a children’s book and had my art work featured in an Emmy-nominated documentary on domestic violence.
 I have also shown paintings and photography in several group shows.

-As a native of the continuously changing City of New York, I fully embrace Plato's idea of a world in flux as detailed in Timaeus.
-It took me a long time to get here, but like New York my art will continue to grow and change.
+I fully embrace Plato's idea of a world in flux as detailed in Timaeus.
+I was born in the continuously changing city of New York to parents who simultaneously embraced traditional and liberal ideals.
+Needless to say, the messages were mixed.
+As an artist, I try to reflect these mixed messages in my work.
 I love the figure and take inspiration from Degas and Picasso.
-I also adore painting still life and look to Cezanne.
+I also adore painting still life and look to Cezanne for inspiration.
 I also love to paint subjects stemming from Spanish-speaking culture.
-Many have referred to my work as primordial impressionism---I agree with that!
+Many have referred to my work as primitive or neo-impressionism---I agree with that!